-These easy, quick, and nourishing oat flour pancakes that are the perfect way to start any day!
+These easy, quick, and nourishing oat flour pancakes are the perfect way to start any day!

 Why Oat Flour Pancakes Are Great